How do I sign up for a tour?

 What if I need to see a certain gallery at a certain time but it isn't listed as an option?

-Due to space restrictions and to create meaningful experiences for your students, the Museum cannot accommodate all tour requests.
+Due to space restrictions and in order to create meaningful experiences for your students, the Museum cannot accommodate all tour requests.
 We have done our best to meet teacher, docent, and education staff needs.
 We offer docent-guided tours at specific times during the day.
-If you do not see the option you want that means that option is unavailable for your group.
+If you do not see an option that works for you, please select the closest option in the online reservation system and indicate the desired modification in the comment box.
+We will do our best to meet your needs.

 How long is the tour?